Guide to the best Wisconsin Halloween events and activities, including Halloween parties, haunted houses, and more.

 When you arrive at the Dresser Depot, you’ll discover that it’s actually haunted!

-Osceola is a beautiful small town and well worth exploring in its own right at any time of year so do try to save some time for a stroll around.
+Osceola is a beautiful small town that is well worth exploring on its own right at any time of year, so try to save some time for a stroll around.

 If you dare to go along, you’ll discover not one but two terrifying Wisconsin haunted houses!

-There is also axe throwing, a paintball gallery, a spook-infested escape room and haunted hayrides, and all sorts of other spooky surprises lurking in the background waiting to frighten you.
+There is also axe throwing, a paintball gallery, a spook-infested escape room, haunted hayrides, and all sorts of other spooky surprises lurking in the background waiting to frighten you.

 11. Take a Ghost Boat in Wisconsin Dells